E-Verify Background and Implementation

 - Ensure employees who contest a Tentative Nonconfirmation are provided with the printed referral letter from E-Verify.

 - Permit employees to present any document or combination of documents acceptable by law.

 - Take steps to secure the privacy of employees' personal information and discuss any work eligibility issues only with people directly concerned with the information and limit these conversations to the relevant case details.

 Notify Employees of Participation

-You are required to notify all job applicants, new employees, and existing employees assigned to a Federal contract, that you participate in E-Verify.
-You are required to print and clearly display both the English and the Spanish of the following:
+UCSF is required to notify all job applicants, new employees, and existing employees assigned to a Federal contract that we participate in E-Verify.

 - Notice of E-Verify Participation - issued by DHS, and